jasonsikes/QLogo/README.md

 `SETEDITOR`:

-QLogo uses a built-in editor.
-If you run the logo program on the command line, no editor is available.
+The QLogo GUI has its own built-in editor.
+If you run the logo program from a command line, such as in a terminal, no editor is available.

 `SETLIBLOC`: